Birth Story Processing

 Many have benefited from telling their birth story.
 Sometimes it is enough to simply write it down.
 I absolutely recommend you do this.
 It helps to solidify the memories for the future and re-reading it over time can give you insight and healing.

 But sometimes things happened in the birth that didn’t go the way you expected, or they went too fast, or someone said something that you can’t get out of your head.
 Possibly the birth trauma was so intense you can’t face it or you or baby experienced birth complications.
 You might feel like no one will ever understand.

 It IS possible to process this monumental event.
 I have taken extensive training in birth processing as well as having had 2 very intense and at times traumatic childbirth experiences of my own.

 Additionally, I am trained in evidence-based therapy specifically for processing these kinds of events.
 I am also trained in Brainspotting which is a highly effective method for processing birth trauma.

 Even if it has been years since the event occurred, it is not too late.
 The story is still there, waiting to be told.

 It starts with us getting to know one another.
 Then once you feel safe with me, you tell me the story.
 I listen to the whole story straight through.
 I will ask questions for clarification to make sure I am understanding it.
 But mostly I will just listen.
 Then together we will work through each moment, processing it, labeling it, feeling it.
 This sometimes takes several sessions; we go at your pace.

-Your sessions will include a screening for birth trauma as well as support for processing any trauma you experienced or unresolved emotions that are stuck.
+Your sessions will include screening for birth trauma as well as support for processing any trauma you experienced or unresolved emotions that are stuck.